Gomez Addams: Origin of the name

 In the Charles Addams cartoons, Gomez—as with all of the members of the family—had no given name.
 When The Addams Family television series was being developed, Charles Addams suggested naming the character either Repelli or Gomez.
 Addams left the final choice up to portrayer John Astin, who chose Gomez.

-Because "Gómez" is originally a Spanish surname, the character's name was changed to "Homero" ("Homer") in Spanish speaking translations.
-In Spain, where the surname originated, he is called Gómez.
+Because "Gómez" is usually a surname in Spanish, the character's name was changed to "Homero" ("Homer") in Latin American Spanish adaptations, though in European Spanish adaptations, he is still called Gómez.

 Personality

 Like the other members of the family, Gomez's personality became largely codified by the television series.
 He is depicted as being of Castilian extraction and Spanish ancestry, which was first brought up in "Art and the Addams Family" on December 18, 1964; in the episode, Gomez says his "ancestral land" is Spain and Morticia refers to him as a "mad Castilian."

 John Astin had long sessions with Addams and series producer David Levy, who gave him free rein in developing the character.
 Enlarging on Addams's description of Gomez as a Latin lover type, Astin suggested the eye-rolling, pencil moustache, and ardent devotion to Morticia.
+Whenever he hears Morticia speak French, Gomez reacts with a frenzied display of affection by repeatedly kissing her on the arm.

 In the Addams cartoons and the television shows, Gomez wore a necktie to his chalk-stripe suit, though in the films, Gomez wears a bow tie and a wide variety of extravagant clothing.
 He spends $1000 per month on cigars, and he is an accomplished juggler and knife thrower.
 He loves crashing toy trains and diving for crabs on Halloween.
 When he wishes to know the time, he will pull a pocket watch from the breast pocket of his jacket (the chain is attached to the lapel) while simultaneously checking a wristwatch.

 Gomez is an athletic, acrobatic, and eccentric multibillionaire.
 Though an extremely successful businessman, having acquired much of his wealth through inheritance and investments, he has little regard for money and will casually spend thousands of dollars on any whimsical endeavor.
 Gomez's investments are guided more by whimsy than strategy, yet rarely fail him.
 Gomez owns businesses around the world, including a swamp, bought for "scenic value", a crocodile farm, a buzzard farm, a salt mine, a tombstone factory, a uranium mine, and many others.
 In Forbes 2007 "Fictional 15" list of the richest fictional characters, he was ranked number 12 with a net worth of $2.5 billion.